lorena-ssi/did-resolver/README.md

 import { Resolver } from 'did-resolver'
 import LorenaDidResolver from '@lorena-ssi/did-resolver'

-//returns an object of { methodName: resolveFunction}
+// returns an object of { methodName: resolveFunction}
 lorResolver = LorenaDidResolver.getResolver()

-//If you are using one method you can simply pass the result of getResolver( into the constructor const resolver = new Resolver(lorResolver)
+// If you are using one method you can simply pass the result of `getResolver()` into the constructor const resolver = new Resolver(lorResolver)
 ```